 Invasive trends have accelerated due to climate change, and the number of newly emerging pests and pathogens has been growing.
 In response to increased social expectations, ATK is investigating environmentally friendly methods to combat pests and pathogens.

 ÖK is conducting research on the river Danube as a member of international research and monitoring networks.
-The new strategy for monitoring Lake Balaton builds on the automated collection and analysis of environmental DNA samples and the application of integrative systemic indicators.
 It is also among the tasks of ÖK to reveal the sources of pollutants in order to protect the quality of water in Hungarian surface waters (the Danube, the Tisza and Lake Balaton), and to ensure the elimination of pollutants from waste water.

 The theoretical work of ÖK is internationally recognized.
 The institute is developing the theory of great evolutionary transfers and cooperation and is comparing and unifying the theories of evolution and learning.
 Researchers are using a recently established robot farm to test their hypotheses, which comprises almost 40 automotive ‘seeing, hearing and thinking’ robots.
 A related research field of strategic importance at the Centre for Social Sciences (TK) is the investigation of the joint evolution of cooperation and communication.